webpro-nl/knip/README.md

 export const myVar = true;
 ```

-ESLint handles files in isolation, so it does not know whether `myVar` is actually used somewhere else.
-Knip lints the
+This is where ESLint stops: it handles files in isolation, so it does not know whether `myVar` is used somewhere else.
-project as a whole, and finds unused exports, files and dependencies.
+This is where Knip starts: it lints the project as a whole, and finds unused exports, files and dependencies.

 It's only human to forget removing things that you no longer use.
 But how do you find out?
-Where to even start finding
+Where do you start finding
 things that can be removed?

 The dots don't connect themselves.
 This is where Knip comes in:

 - [x] Finds **unused files, dependencies and exports**
 - [x] Finds used dependencies not listed in `package.json`
-- [x] Finds duplicate exports
-- [x] Finds unused members of classes and enums
-- [x] Built-in support for [monorepos/workspaces][1]
+- [x] Built-in support for [workspaces (monorepos)][1]
 - [x] Growing list of [built-in plugins][2]
-- [x] Use [compilers][3] to include other file types (e.g. MDX, Vue, Svelte)
+- [x] Use [compilers][3] to include other file types (e.g. `.mdx`, `.vue`, `.svelte`)
 - [x] Checks npm scripts for used and unlisted dependencies
+- [x] Finds unused members of classes and enums
+- [x] Finds duplicate exports
-- [x] Supports JavaScript (without `tsconfig.json`, or TypeScript `allowJs: true`)
+- [x] Supports any combination of JavaScript and TypeScript
 - [x] Features multiple [reporters][4] and supports [custom reporters][5]
 - [x] Run Knip as part of your CI environment to detect issues and prevent regressions